Dubai (2005 film): Plot summary

 Raffy and Andrew were orphaned as kids and had only each other to depend on.
 Raffy has spent the last nine years of his life working in Dubai.
-His ultimate goal is to fulfill a lifelong dream: to eventually move to Canada with his younger brother, Andrew.
+His ultimate goal is to fulfil a lifelong dream: to eventually move to Canada with his younger brother, Andrew.
 The Alvarez brothers are finally united when Andrew goes to Dubai.

 In Dubai, Andrew meets Faye, one of Raffy's many girlfriends.
 They hit it off well in spite of their age difference.
 She becomes his guide, comforter and lover.
-Seeing the two together, Raffy realizes that he still really loves Faye.
+Seeing the two together, Raffy realises that he still really loves Faye.
 When Andrew discovers that Raffy still loves Faye, conflict arises between the brothers, almost severing the ties that bind them.
 In the end, what they choose and achieve is not as planned, but their experiences in Dubai lead to new beginnings in their lives.